Visa and Immigration

 As such, if you plan on studying at BIMM University Berlin and will be moving to Germany from a non-EU country, we advise applying and completing our application requirements at your earliest convenience.
 This in general is no later than the end of May in the year you plan to study, as all BIMM University Berlin degree courses begin in late-September.

 Applying for study early, so you are in a position to provide a confirmation of your place of study to your local German embassy, will allow you to complete the visa application process with minimal delays.
 If you apply for your visa later than June, then you may experience some issues which could impact you being able to begin your studies in September.

 Further information on applying for a student visa, and a list of overseas German embassies, can be found here:

-Germany is a vibrant and diverse country in which to study, and both Berlin and Hamburg have rich creative and international communities.
+Germany is a vibrant and diverse country in which to study, and Berlin is home to a rich creative and international community.
 Many of our students wish to work to during their studies to support their living costs and engage with the music industry, and below are some considerations dependant on your nationality and circumstances:

 Students from the European Union, Iceland, Liechtenstein, Norway and Switzerland have unrestricted access to the German labour market and have practically the same rights as German students.
 However, if they work more than 20 hours per week they must pay certain insurance contributions (just like German students).

 British students currently living and studying in Germany can also work alongside their studies with no restrictions besides the above.
 This is subject to change dependant on the terms of the Brexit agreement with the EU after January 1st 2021.